kernelci/tuxmake/tuxmake.rst

 =====================

 * `TUXMAKE`: defines default options for tuxmake.
-Those options can be overriden in the command line.
+Those options can be overridden in the command line.
 * `TUXMAKE_DOCKER_RUN`: defines extra options for the `docker run` calls made by the docker runtime.
 * `TUXMAKE_DOCKER_IMAGE`: defines docker image to use with the docker runtime.